 TDA undertakes to make timely and complete responses to public information requests and other requests for information from all persons and entities requesting information.
 The agency regularly solicits public/industry input in the rule-making process.
-TDA timely and accurately reports financial and procurement matters and adheres to purchasing requirements.
-Efficient such that maximum results are produced with a minimum waste of taxpayer funds, including through the elimination of redundant and non-core functions.
-TDA performs its core operational functions with a workforce comparably smaller than other states' agricultural departments, avoids redundant functions through the use of interagency contracts and memorandums of understanding, and does not perform non-core functions.
-3. Effective in successfully fulfilling core functions, measuring success in achieving performance measures and implementing plans to continuously improve.
+TDA timely and accurately reports financial and procurement matters and adheres to purchasing requirements. - 2.
+Efficient such that maximum results are produced, including through the elimination of redundant and non-core functions.
+TDA performs its core operational functions with a workforce comparably smaller than other states' agricultural departments, avoids redundant functions using interagency contracts and memorandums of understanding, and does not perform non-core functions. - 3.
+Effective in successfully fulfilling core functions, measuring success in achieving performance measures and implementing plans to continuously improve.
 TDA successfully fulfills its core functions through completion of its federal, state constitutional, and statutory requirements, materially achieves performance measures and is continually seeking to improve its services through improved employee performance, management practices, and the availability of its public services.
 4. Providing excellent customer service.

 TDA's trained staff and desire to efficiently serve the public have resulted in excellent customer service.
 TDA continually examines its processes to provide more responsive and capable services to the public.
 TDA attempts to hire employees with the necessary skill sets to maintain and improve its services.
 5. Transparent such that agency actions can be understood by any Texan.
-TDA maintains open door access for the public at all of its facilities, responds timely to public information requests, maintains a website to provide easy access to its information and services , and attempts to put forth its policies, rules and services in formats easily usable by industries it serves and the public.
-DESCRIBE ANY OTHER CONSIDERATIONS RELEVANT TO YOUR GOAL OR ACTION ITEM All action items stated above are key items necessary to ensure the goal is accomplished on or before August 31, 2025.
+TDA maintains open door access for the public at all of its facilities, responds timely to public information requests, maintains a website to provide easy access to its information and services, and attempts to put forth its policies, rules and services in formats easily usable by industries it serves and the public.
+DESCRIBE ANY OTHER CONSIDERATIONS RELEVANT TO YOUR GOAL OR ACTION ITEM All action items stated above are key items necessary to ensure the goal is accomplished on or before August 31, 2027.
 The goal is accomplished annually, on or before the end of each fiscal year, although some actions are seasonal in nature.
-Consumer protection activities must pay for themselves, reimbursing taxpayer funds provided to support the work until fee revenue is collected.
-Statutory changes have segregated cost recovery programs in a way that can make smaller producer groups struggle to fund activities while growth may result in additional funds for other producer groups.
-Due to the seasonal nature of agriculture, and its dependency on weather, volatile markets and other uncontrolled events, revenue streams can fluctuate.
-Previously, additional funds collected in a program late in the fiscal year could be used on that program the following fiscal year, but that unexpended balance transfer authority has been removed.
-A return of that authority would help TDA assist the producer groups that fund activities supporting the goal.
+Consumer protection programs will be mostly cost recovery.

 AGENCY OPERATIONAL GOAL AND ACTION PLAN Goal C: Provide funding and assistance for food and nutrition programs.
 SPECIFIC ACTION ITEMS TO ACHIEVE YOUR GOAL - 1.
 Provide assistance to vulnerable populations. - 2.
 Support nutrition programs in schools. - 3.
 Provide nutrition assistance to children and adults.